PutPixel/git-file-loader/README.md

 # git file loader
-Loads selected files from remote git repository.
-Load single or several file from git repository on fly.
-No need to checkout whole branch.
+Provides convenient API to load single or multiple files from remote GIT repository using JGIT without checking out rest of the files